saurabhsri108/amazon-clone/README.md

 > #### Home Section

-- [] Page will contain 4 different store blocks from 2nd row onwards which will redirect to their products listing page.
+- [x] Page will contain 4 different store blocks from 2nd row onwards which will redirect to their products listing page.
-- [] The first row will contain amazon.in like 4 boxes containing user info or 2 boxes with essential info of user.
+- [x] The first row will contain amazon.in like 4 boxes containing user info or 2 boxes with essential info of user.

 > #### Products Listing page

-- [] Based on the product store, the products will be listed in 4 boxes and 2 rows [6 products]
+- [x] Based on the product store, the products will be listed in 3 boxes and 2 rows [6 products]
 - [] Each product will be clickable and route to Single Product Page
 - [] Add/Remove to/from Cart feature will be available for quick adding.